DevSeCol/istio-101/README.md

-# Kubernetes Ingress Example
+# GKE Ingress Example

-GKE Ingress example
+This is an example of a Kubernetes cluster using a GKE Ingress